 Before you decide what to build first, ask:

+If you’re still in the idea phase, go with a prototype.
 If you’re ready to test in the real world, it’s MVP time.

 Who’s this for—investors or real users?